BMIHALKO/tiny-transformer-final/README.md

 Command-line options

-The script supports several flags (names may vary slighty depending on the final version):
+The script supports several flags (names may vary slightly depending on the final version):
 - `--profile`
     - Selects a model profile such as `"tiny"`, `"small"`, `"base"`.
     - For this project, `"tiny"` is the main profile of interest.